ExploRLLM: Guiding Exploration in Reinforcement Learning with Large Language Models: Framework: ExploRLLM

-Traditional deep RL algorithms (e.g., SAC~\cite{haarnoja2018soft}, PPO~\cite{schulman2017proximal}) do not inherently ensure frequent visits to high-value states in high-dimensional state-action spaces, which becomes particularly challenging in vision-based tabletop manipulation tasks.
-In such cases, the RL agent may struggle to achieve favorable outcomes when successful results are infrequent.
-By utilizing the planning capabilities of LLMs and the perception capabilities of VLMs, we can leverage the rich prior knowledge within these FMs to direct the exploration process more effectively.

-The LLM-based exploration strategy, denoted as $\pi^{EXPL}$ in Algorithm~\ref{alg:algorithm1}, draws inspiration from the $\epsilon$-greedy strategy.
+Traditional deep RL algorithms (e.g., SAC~\cite{haarnoja2018soft}, PPO~\cite{schulman2017proximal}) do not inherently promote frequent visits to high-value states in high-dimensional state-action spaces, making vision-based tabletop manipulation tasks particularly challenging.
+In such cases, RL agents may struggle when successful outcomes are rare.
+Leveraging the planning capabilities of LLMs and the perception strengths of VLMs can help guide the exploration process more effectively by tapping into the rich prior knowledge within these FMs.
+The LLM-based exploration strategy, denoted as $\pi_\mathrm{EXP}$ in Algorithm~\ref{alg:algorithm1}, draws inspiration from the $\epsilon$-greedy strategy.
 Specifically, during the rollout collection at each timestep, the off-policy RL agent employs the LLM-based exploration technique if a sampled random variable falls below the threshold $\epsilon$.
-Otherwise, the action is selected according to the current RL agent's policy, $\pi^{RL}$, as detailed in Algorithm~\ref{alg:algorithm1}.
+Otherwise, the action is selected according to the current RL agent's policy, $\pi_\mathrm{RL}$, as detailed in Algorithm~\ref{alg:algorithm1}.

-For the creation of plans in robotic manipulation tasks, prior research often prompts LLMs on every step to generate plans.
-However, this method of frequent LLM invocation during the training phase is highly resource-intensive, incurring significant time and financial costs due to the numerous iterations required to train a single RL agent.
-Code as Policy (CaP)~\cite{liang2023code} shows that LLMs are proficient at devising policy by generating robot-centric formulation programs.
-Drawing inspiration from CaP, our methodology employs the LLM to hierarchically generate language model programs, which are then executed iteratively during the training phase as exploratory actions, enhancing efficiency and resource utilization.

-The hierarchical language model programs include both high-level $\pi_H^{LLM}$ and low-level $\pi_L^{LLM}$ policy code programs.
+Inspired by Code-as-Policy (CaP)~\cite{liang2023code}, our method employs the LLM to generate hierarchical language model programs, which are executed during the training phase as exploratory actions.
+The hierarchical language model programs include high-level $\pi_\mathrm{LLM}^H$ and low-level $\pi_\mathrm{LLM}^L$ policy code programs.
 A high-level plan primarily involves selecting robot action primitives and the objects to interact with based on the current state of the robot and the objects.